 Whether you’re in the prime of your life or well into your senior years, the principles of graceful aging are relevant to everyone.
 Join me on this journey as we explore the art of aging with dignity, resilience, and a sense of purpose.

-I love to read stories about badass women ageing gracefully, beautifully and with a love for life that is so robust and thrilling.
+I love to read stories about badass women aging gracefully, beautifully, and with a love for life that is so robust and thrilling.
 It makes me look forward to growing older because some older ladies seem to be having all the fun.

 They seem to have life figured out and yet I know that what they have is a better mindset and outlook on life.
 Like I shared in this post when I hit 35, it seems as if we never really figure life out and we’re always on a path of becoming.
 That adventure looks delicious to me and so I’ve decided to implement them into my life now, rather than wait

-As I look on my mother who’s having all the fun now that all her children are grown, on their own and doing well, I realise that the fun never stops.
+As I look at my mother who’s having all the fun now that all her children are grown, on their own, and doing well, I realize that the fun never stops.
 I think sometimes we think that life as an older person is slow and repetitious and not exciting at all.
 But now I know that life is what we make it.

 In this post you'll find:

 You run into people all the time whose chronological age makes them technically, “old age” but whose physical appearance, attitude, and posture make them seem decades younger than their birth certificate would indicate.

 On the other hand, you see people who are only 40 to 50 years old who already seem ready for retirement and senescence.
 What makes the difference between these two classifications of people?